Trumpeting skills vital to the next generation

-The awards called for nominations to showcase initiatives that make a real difference to the success of schools.
-The aim was to celebrate what has worked well in the classroom and help spread that best practice across the county.
+The awards call for nominations to showcase initiatives that make a real difference to the success of schools.
+The aim is to celebrate what has worked well in the classroom and help spread that best practice across the county.

 A summary of all of the winning submissions will be published and circulated to every school in Kent, Medway, Bexley and Bromley.

 The closing date for nominations is noon on 27 April, 2018.

 Best Circle Time; Best home reading initiative; Most engaging writing topic; Most effective use of IT to enhance writing; Most effective use of IT to enhance reading; Best initiative to encourage speaking and listening skills; Best use of drama to promote writing, speaking and listening skills; Best use of art or poetry; Most successful programme for engaging pupils with English as second language; Most engaging writing competition or theme; Best use of cross curricular reading opportunities; Best use of cross curricular writing; Best promotion of reading for pleasure; Best School Library; Most inspiring book corner; Most engaging book week theme; Best reward scheme; Best speaking competition or debating club.